 What Happened to the $1.2 Million Trust Fund?

 $1.2 million dollars sat in a trust fund.
-It’s not clear from the article if $1.2 million was the starting amount back in 1987 or if that was the peak value before the crash.
-But either way, consider what might have happened to this money before Jessica could access it, all things being equal.
+Consider what might have happened to this money before Jessica could access it, all things being equal.

 First, with Black Monday occurring just five days after her ordeal, Jessica’s trust fund should have experienced some strong growth for its first few years.
 Then, the 1991 recession probably sunk some of its value.
 Next, it should have ballooned during the 1990s boom years, and then probably fallen again in the dotcom crash.

 This was likely followed by middling growth for a while, culminating in the huge crash of 2008.
 By the time she got access to it in 2010 or 2011, some of those losses would have been recovered, but it’s hard to say how much.

 However, consider this graph.
 It shows the market performance data for the DOW (blue) and the NASDAQ (orange) from 1985 to 2010.